 Partial or full lobectomy: The lungs are made up of distinct lobes, and surgery may include removal and resection of part of the lung lobe (partial lobectomy) or removal of the affected lung lobe (lobectomy).

 Chemotherapy: The use of chemotherapy drugs when surgery is not possible, to slow down tumour growth or as a follow-up treatment after surgery.

-Stereotactic radiation therapy (SRT/SRS): An evolving modality for the treatment of lung cancer in cats which uses an advanced form or radiation therapy to destroy the DNA within the tumour to prevent the cells dividing.
+Stereotactic radiation therapy (SRT/SRS): An evolving modality for the treatment of lung cancer in cats that uses an advanced form of radiation therapy to destroy the DNA within the tumour to prevent the cells from dividing.
 Healthy tissue close to the tumour is spared.
 SRT may be carried out in one session, or several (called fractions).